pwbriggs/music-assistant.github.io/docs/music-providers/plex.md

 # Plex Provider ![Preview image](../assets/icons/plex-icon.svg){ width=70 align=right }

-Music Assistant has support for using Plex (MusicLibrary) as a Music Assistant provider contributed by @micha91
+Music Assistant has support for using Plex (MusicLibrary).
+Contributed by @micha91

 !!! warning Please be advised this provider is currently not maintained.
 Issues may take a long time to be resolved.
 Consider sharing your music directly with MA instead